Our Safe Pest Control Methods

 West Indian Drywood Termite

 Yet another species of termite that might be digging into the roots of your lovely home!
-Have a read on this unique termite species in our article on the West Indian Drywood Termite.
-And if you find indicators that point to a termite infestation then don’t hesitate to ring us up and book an appointment!
+If you find indicators that point to a termite infestation then don’t hesitate to ring us up and book an appointment!
 We’re happy to do it last minute.
+For more information click here.